|

 disapproved a settlement as being a gross miscarriage of justice or clearly

-unfair, the LSS CSS shall immediately notify the LSS IMS or BWC settlement attorney.
+unfair, the LSS CSS will immediately notify the LSS IMS or BWC settlement

 1.